Wabinab/Xenoblade-Chronicles-3-The-Book/src/07_reunion.md

 Taion held out a black pant with copper strip to one of its legs, "Well...
 This fabric is awfully thin.
 It doesn't seem very reliable."

-Mio rebuted, "You can't expect luxury, can you?
+Mio rebutted, "You can't expect luxury, can you?
 Bound to be better than nothing.
 Unless... you're happy with what you have now?"

 Taion can't deny, "N-no, I'll wear it!
 We all have to make sacrifices."